csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - results: learned prototypes in fact look like digits
       - correct class prototypes go to correct classes
     - loss: classification + reconstruction + distance to a training point
 - This Looks Like That, Because ...
 Explaining Prototypes for Interpretable Image Recognition ([nauta et al. 2020](https://arxiv.org/abs/2011.02863))
   - add textual quantitative information about visual characteristics deemed important by the classification model e.g. colour hue, shape, texture, contrast and saturation
 - Neural Prototype Trees for Interpretable Fine-Grained Image Recognition ([nauta et al. 2021](https://openaccess.thecvf.com/content/CVPR2021/html/Nauta_Neural_Prototype_Trees_for_Interpretable_Fine-Grained_Image_Recognition_CVPR_2021_paper.html)) - build decision trees on top of prototypes
+  - performance is slightly poor until they use ensembles

 - XProtoNet: Diagnosis in Chest Radiography With Global and Local Explanations ([kim et al. 2021](https://openaccess.thecvf.com/content/CVPR2021/html/Kim_XProtoNet_Diagnosis_in_Chest_Radiography_With_Global_and_Local_Explanations_CVPR_2021_paper.html))
   - alter ProtoPNet to use dynamically sized patches for prototype matching rather than fixed-size patches
 - TesNet: Interpretable Image Recognition by Constructing Transparent Embedding Space ([wang et al. 2021](https://openaccess.thecvf.com/content/ICCV2021/html/Wang_Interpretable_Image_Recognition_by_Constructing_Transparent_Embedding_Space_ICCV_2021_paper.html)) - alter ProtoPNet to get "orthogonal" basis concepts
 - ProtoPShare: Prototype Sharing for Interpretable Image Classification and Similarity Discovery ([Rymarczyk et al. 2020](https://arxiv.org/abs/2011.14340)),- share some prototypes between classes with data-dependent merge pruning

   - merge "similar" prototypes, where similarity is measured as dist of all training patches in repr. space
   - ProtoMIL: Multiple Instance Learning with Prototypical Parts for Fine-Grained Interpretability ([Rymarczyk et al. 2021](https://arxiv.org/abs/2108.10612))
   - Interpretable Image Classification with Differentiable Prototypes Assignment ([rmyarczyk et al. 2021](https://arxiv.org/abs/2112.02902))
 - These *do not* Look Like Those: An Interpretable Deep Learning Model for Image Recognition ([singh & yow, 2021](https://ieeexplore.ieee.org/abstract/document/9373404)) - all weights for prototypes are either 1 or -1
 - [Towards Explainable Deep Neural Networks (xDNN)](https://arxiv.org/abs/1912.02523) (angelov & soares 2019) - more complex version of using prototypes
 - [Self-Interpretable Model with Transformation Equivariant Interpretation](https://arxiv.org/abs/2111.04927) (wang & wang, 2021)
   - generate data-dependent prototypes for each class and formulate the prediction as the inner product between each prototype and the extracted features
     - interpretation is hadamard product of prototype and extracted features (prediction is sum of this product)